uipath-certification/uipath-certification.github.io/_posts/2020-10-12-workflow-sequences-flowcharts-quiz.md

 ---
 layout: practice-test
 author: Serge
-title: Variable Naming Convention Practice Test
+title: UiPath cert questions and answers on workflow, sequences and flowchart projects
-blurb: Do you know the difference between kebab case and camel case?
+blurb: Test yourself to see if you know when to use a UiPath Studio sequence vs flowchart project?
 ---
 <script>
 var exam = null;